ckelner/datadog-java-apm-containers/README.md

 These may be due to user error, and therefore may not be valid issues with OpenJ9.
 These are being reviewed for validity.

 1. When using the OpenJ9 JRE all resources (`/`, `/slow`, & `/sleepy`) are **NOT** reported.
 To reproduce, follow the instructions in the section [Send APM Metrics to Datadog (OpenJ9)](#send-apm-metrics-to-datadog-openj9) to get the Datadog agent and Java container running.
-Then hit the following urls several times over the course of a fe minutes:
+Then hit the following urls several times over the course of a few minutes:
     1. http://localhost:8080/
     1. http://localhost:8080/slow
     1. http://localhost:8080/sleepy